ignacioriveros1/ignacioriveros1.github.io/_posts/2021-03-08-using-envs-for-data-projects.md

 ## Creating an environments using `conda`.
 We already have some idea of how to use `venv` together with `pip` to manage environments and packages.
 An alternative and widely used form to achieve the same is use `conda`.
 As we discussed earlier, `conda` is both an environment and package management system, so you can create environments and install packages just with `conda`.
 Depending on your operative system, click [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html){:target="_blank"} to install `conda`.
-Once installed, let see how to manage our environment!

 {% highlight bash %}
 # 1. Check if conda was installed correctly